integrityapplications/pinz/README.md

     (to specify non-default settings)
   ```

-5. Test installation by running some of the exmaple http commands in examples/random/curl_examples.
+5. Test installation by running some of the example http commands in examples/random/curl_examples.

 6. Use the web client: